abuiles/drafts/xdr-tutorial/xdr.md

 kind of developer can benefit from reading this article, but it will be oriented towards Stellar developers.
-By the end of the article, you'll be familiar with `XDR`, the golang `XDR` library and understand how `XDR` is used in the Stellar protocol (ecosystem)?.
+By the end of the article, you'll be familiar with `XDR`, the golang `XDR` library and understand how `XDR` is used in the Stellar ecosystem.

 ## History

-Chances are you have never heard of `XDR` and you might even be surprised that there is something different from `JSON` to send messages between computers!

 While `JSON` is today the predominant data format for sending messages around the web, before that, there was `XML` (do not confuse with